Tawfic-AB/alx-system_engineering-devops/0x00-shell_basics/README.md

 15-moving all files beginning with an uppercase letter 16-deleting all files in current working directory that end with the character ~ 17-creating directories
+18-displaying all contents of the current directory separated by commas(,)